DiSSCo/SDR/galaxy-workflow/README.md

 ```

-The [sdr-example](https://github.com/DiSSCo/SDR/tree/galaxy-workflow/galaxy-workflow/tools/sdr-example) tool will then be cloned, and updated with the OpenDS properties and ```main.py```, ready for run in the SDR workflow.
+The cloned [sdr-example](https://github.com/DiSSCo/SDR/tree/galaxy-workflow/galaxy-workflow/tools/sdr-example) tool will then be updated with new OpenDS properties and ```main.py```, ready for running in the SDR workflow.